 Vietnam is not a market for inexperienced exporters or firms that do not have a well-established export department or business development unit.
-U.S. companies preparing to enter the Vietnamese market must plan strategically and be persistent and consistent with face-to-face follow-up.
-It can take up to one or two years to make a successful sale in this market.
+U.S. companies preparing to enter the Vietnam market must plan strategically and be persistent and consistent with face-to-face follow-up.
+It can take up to two years to make a successful sale in this market.
 Building relationships is important.

 To enter or expand in Vietnam, U.S. businesses may do so indirectly through the appointment of an agent or distributor.
 U.S. companies new to Vietnam should conduct sufficient due diligence on potential local agents/distributors to ensure they possess the requisite permits, facilities, workforce, and capital.
 Firms seeking a direct presence in Vietnam should establish a commercial operation utilizing the following options: firstly, a representative office license; secondly, a branch license; and lastly, a foreign investment project license under Vietnam’s revised Foreign Investment Law.

 U.S. companies doing business in transportation, telecommunications, energy, environmental/water, civil aviation, financial services, and other infrastructure sectors are advised to develop core strategies and capabilities for bidding on ODA (World Bank, Asian Development Bank, USAID) projects.
 Vietnam spent about USD 128 million in the first six months of 2022 on ODA projects.
 Sectors prioritized for ODA funding are primarily in infrastructure construction and modernization and human resource development.